 The North Dakota Secretary of State has all the voting information you need!
-Use these links to access the most up-to-date information for the June 9, 2020 primary and November 3, 2020 general elections.
+Use these links to access the most up-to-date information for the November 8, 2022 general elections.

 Voting in North Dakota